computational-cell-analytics/vimunet-benchmarking/README.md

 ### For nnU-Net:

-[Here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md) is the detailed instruction on how to install nnU-Net on your system.
+[Here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md) is the detailed instruction on how to install nnU-Net.

 TLDR: